Introduction to Transforming Health SA

 Comparing the two investigations

 According to the nurse, SA Health determined that he had done nothing wrong.
-Apparently, it was ok for a nurse employed by SA Health to behave this way.
+It was ok for a nurse employed by SA Health to behave this way.

 Maybe they were short of nurses?

-I am concerned that it could happen again to another patient.
+I am concerned that a similar experience could occur to another Health SA patient.
 So much for Transforming Health SA.

 - AHPRA cancelled the nurse’s registration for two years and suggested that he should not to re-apply.

-- The South Australian Health Practitioners Tribunal result can be read here.
+- The South Australian Health Practitioners Tribunal result is here.

 - A follow-up story, as many readers of the newspaper, were asking about the well being of the patient.